Yoshiko182985/python-learnings/README.md

 # Jo's Code Journeys

- * A hello world intro with a metric fuckton of notes
+ * helloworld.py - A hello world intro with a metric fuckton of notes
+ * helloworld2.py - A second file of notes because the first just wasn't enough
- * A glorified coding to-do list with some projects for T
+ * projectsfort.py - A glorified coding to-do list with some projects for T
- * A confusing yet "dynamic" python file that makes a "static" html file
+ * make_tj_list.py - A confusing yet "dynamic" python file that makes a "dynamically created" html file
+ * fontcolor.py - A cute lil file that makes using bash colors a LOT easier!

 ## And now to learn about MD format!

 ### Let's start with headers...